On spectra and affine strict polynomial functors: Formality and --affine algebraification

 for any $F\in{\cal DF}$.
 The second part of the theorem follows from the $\{{\bf L}T_X,{\bf R}H_X\}$ adjunction and the fact that ${\bf R}\phi^*$ is an equivalence.
 To get the third part of the theorem we first observe that by the very definition of $X$.
 From this we conclude that the unit of the adjunction is an isomorphism on the whole category ${\cal DP}_d^{faf_{\infty}}$.
-Parts 4 follows formally from parts 2, 3 (by eg. [Kr, Prop.~2.3.1]).
+Part 4 follows formally from parts 2, 3 (by e.g. [Kr, Prop.~2.3.1]).